Medical Question Summarization with Entity-driven Contrastive Learning: Experiment Results and Discussion

 \subsection{Parameter Settings and Evaluation Metrics}

 We utilize BART-large \citep{lewis2020bart} in HuggingFace\footnote{https://huggingface.co/facebook/bart-large} as our pretrained model.
 The learning rate is set to 1e-5 the same as QFCL \citep{zhang2022focus}.
 The batch size is set to 16.
-The parameters of Adam\citep{kingma2014adam} optimizer, i.e., $\beta_1$ and $\beta_2$, are set to 0.9 and 0.999.
+The parameters of Adam optimizer, i.e., $\beta_1$ and $\beta_2$, are set to 0.9 and 0.999.
 The number of hard negative samples $n_h$ is set to 128.
 In hard negative sample generation, the sample size $X$ is set to 128 for MeQSum and CHQ-Summ datasets, 256 for the iCliniq dataset, and 512 for the HealthCareMagic dataset.
 For MoCo \citep{he2020moco}, the momentum coefficient $m$ is 0.999, the temperature $\tau$ is 0.07 and the queue size $l_q$ is 4096.
+Under the aforementioned settings, our model requires approximately 12.5GB of GPU memory during training.
 Our experiments were run with one NVIDIA A100 40GB GPU.

 Following previous work, we adopt ROUGE \citep{lin2004rouge} as the evaluation metric.
 R1, R2, and RL metrics denote the F$_1$-scores of ROUGH-1, ROUGH-2, and ROUGH-L, respectively.